marko-grub/candidate-repo/README.md

 ### About Interview Questions and Test itself

+1. There would be no algorithms on this interview.

 a) **Verbal questions** - You will be asked simple frontend developer questions - Example: What is Footer ?

 _Importance_ filtering out the middleman and people that don't know how to code

 b) **Coding Interview and Search Engine Usage**
 There will be 4 tasks ahead of you.
 Don't worry this is not 'leetcode' or 'adventcode'.
 So please relax.
 There are no algorithms on this interview.

 1. TASK_1 is very simple
 2. TASK_2 is simple